cocos-creator/docs-3d-deprecated/en/scripting/load-assets.md

 > **Note**: If an asset is only depended on by other assets and does not need to be loaded directly by `loader.loadRes`, then **please** do not put it in the `resources` folder.
 Doing so, the size of the **package body** and `settings.js` will be increased, and the useless assets in the `resources` folder will not be automatically removed during the build process.
 At the same time, during the build process, JSON's automatic merge strategy will also be affected, and it is not possible to merge fragmented JSON as much as possible.

-__Second__, The load process of __Cocos Creator 3D__ is always asynchronous.
+__Second__, The load process of __Cocos Creator__ is always asynchronous.
 You need to get the loaded assets in the callback function.
 This is done because there is no other asset preload list except the assets associated with the scene, and dynamically loaded assets that are truly dynamically loaded.

 ### Loading Asset Dynamically

-__Cocos Creator 3D__ provides `loader.loadRes` API to specifically load those assets located in the assets directory.
+__Cocos Creator__ provides `loader.loadRes` API to specifically load those assets located in the assets directory.
 Unlike `loader.load`, `loadRes` can only load a single asset at a time.
 When calling, you only need to pass in the path of the relative assets, and the end of the path **cannot** include the file extension.

 ```typescript
 // load the Prefab